json4s/json4s/README.md

 type JField = (String, JValue)
 ```

-All features are implemented in terms of above AST.
+All features are implemented in terms of the above AST.
 Functions are used to transform
 the AST itself, or to transform the AST between different formats.
 Common transformations
 are summarized in a following picture.